Thegamerdude1010/my-blazor-appJH/README.md

 https://white-wave-0db7e870f.azurestaticapps.net/

-# Tutorial 4

-In tutorial 4, the project was created.
-It was uploaded to github and deployed to an Azure static web app.
-It uses a basic blazor app template provided in the tutorial found here: https://devblogs.microsoft.com/aspnet/azure-static-web-apps-with-blazor/

-# Tutorial 5
+# The App

-In tutorial 5, an IPO page was added.
-A calculator page was also added to expirement with input and output.
+This blazor app started as a template provided in a tutorial found here: https://devblogs.microsoft.com/aspnet/azure-static-web-apps-with-blazor/.
+It was the deployed to an Azure static web app.
+Multiple pages were added to the template.
+The IPO page was added to show how input and output works.
 The calculator page does basic calculations (multiplication, division, addition, subtraction).
+The Todo page has a list of todos.
+Todos can be added by using a text box and an add button.
+The clear button clears the whole list.
+Each todo has a checkbox, and todos that are not checked (or not marked as done) will be counted and displayed at the top.

 # Tutorial 6

 Todo list tutorial: https://docs.microsoft.com/en-us/aspnet/core/tutorials/build-a-blazor-app?view=aspnetcore-5.0&pivots=server

 In tutorial 6, a todo page was added.
-This page has a list of todos.
-Todos can be added by using a text box and an add button.
-The clear button clears the whole list.
-Each todo has a checkbox, and todos that are not checked (or not marked as done) will be counted and displayed at the top.